alajusticia/laravel-localized/README.md

 }
 ```

-When a user selects a language, the package will save the related locale in the session with the key
+When a user selects a language, the package will save the related locale in a cookie named `localized_remembered_locale`.
-`localizedRememberedLocale`.
 If you want, you can also configure the package to save the selected locale in the database.
+This way, the locale will be
-This way, the locale will be saved on the user model and will be remembered whenever the user is logged in (even if the
+saved on the user model and will be remembered whenever the user is logged in (even if the user is using another device).
-user is using another device).
 Enable this feature in the `localized.php` configuration file:

 ```php
 'attach_locale_to_user' => true,